Americans ready for end of COVID-19 as a public health emergency

 The survey was conducted using KnowledgePanel, the most well-established online probability-based panel that is representative of the adult US population.
 Our recruitment process employs a scientifically developed addressed-based sampling methodology using the latest Delivery Sequence File of the USPS – a database with full coverage of all delivery points in the US.
 Households are randomly sampled from all available households in the US.
 All persons in selected households are invited to join and participate in KnowledgePanel.
 Ipsos provides selected households that do not already have internet access a tablet and internet connection at no cost to them.
 Those who join the panel and who are selected to participate in a survey are sent a unique password-protected log-in used to complete surveys online.
 As a result of our recruitment and sampling methods, samples from KnowledgePanel cover all households regardless of their phone or internet status and findings can be reported with a margin of sampling error and projected to the general population.

-The study was conducted in English and Spanish.
+The study was conducted in both English and Spanish.
 The data were weighted to adjust for gender by age, race/ethnicity, education, Census region, metropolitan status, household income, and party identification.
-The demographic benchmarks came from the 2022 March supplement of the U.S. Census Bureau’s Current Population Survey (CPS).
-Party ID benchmarks are from recent ABC News/Washington Post telephone polls.
+The demographic benchmarks came from 2023 Current Population Survey (CPS) from the US Census Bureau.
+Party ID benchmarks are from the most recent ABC News/Ipsos poll.
 The weighting categories were as follows:

 • Gender (Male, Female) by Age (18–29, 30–44, 45–59, and 60+)